-Vermont's Extreme Risk Protection Order: A Vital Tool for Safety
+Washington's Extreme Risk Protection Order: A Vital Tool for Safety

-An extreme risk protection order is a measure designed to help an individual in crisis, and the people around them, to stay safe from gun violence.
+An extreme risk protection order is a measure designed to help an individual, and the people around them, to stay safe from gun violence.

 An extreme risk protection order, also called an ERPO, is a court order that temporarily restricts a person's access to guns.
-It is designed to help prosecutors and concerned family members intervene quickly in dangerous situations.
+It is designed to help law enforcement and concerned family members intervene quickly in dangerous situations.